 Who Removes Hemorrhoids?

 Most hemorrhoid complaints begin with a trip to a family doctor.
-Your doctor will then refer you to a specialist: either a gastroenterologist or a proctologist (also known as a colorectal surgeon).
+Your doctor may then refer you to a specialist: either a gastroenterologist or a proctologist (also known as a colorectal surgeon).
 Proctologists specialize in surgical treatments, while gastroenterologists are experts in digestive diseases.

-Individuals with hemorrhoids should soften their stools by increasing the fiber in their diets.
+People with hemorrhoids should soften their stools by increasing the fiber in their diets.